AddioElectronics/QSPI-Analyzer/README.md

 ### Building and Debugging with Visual Studio:

 1. Open Project in Visual Studio with Administrative rights ***1**
-2. Select either the "KingstVIS" or "Saleae project" depending on which software you are using.
+2. Select a configuration that is relative to your software _(Logic1, Logic2, or KingstVIS)_
+3. Confirm debugger, and build event paths are correct.
-3. Hit Play, and your software will launch with a debugger attached.
+4. Hit Play, and your software will launch with a debugger attached.

-***1** *Only required to run as admin when your software is installed in a protected folder like Program Files, and if you wish to use post-build event to copy DLL directly to your analyzers folder*
+***1** Build event requires running VS with administrative rights, to copy the DLL to your analyzers folder.

-**Post Build Events**:
+**Debugger Path and Post Build Event**:

-The commands will manually copy the DLL to your analyzers folder, and start your software, and to allow the debugger to attach when you hit _Start Debugging_ or _F5_.
+The commands will manually copy the DLL to your analyzers folder,  and start your software, before attaching a debugger when you hit _Start Debugging_ or _F5_.

 `The following steps are required if any of the following are true`

  - [ ] Your software was **not** installed to default location
  - [ ] Your system is **32 bit**
- - [ ] You are using Saleae Logic **2**

 1. Edit Project `Properties->Debugging->Command` to target your software's executable
 2. Edit Project `Properties->Build Events->Post-Build Event->Command Line` to make sure the **copy target** is your software's **Analyzers folder.**

+**Note**:
+Logic 1 may throw an exception when debugger is auto-attached.
+If this happens, use _Debug->Start without debugging_ or _Ctrl+F5_.
+You may be able to attach the debugger after using _Debug->Attach To Process..._ or _Ctrl+Alt+P_.
+**Note2**:
+For some reason yesterday I was only able to attach a debugger using _Attach To Process_, but now today even that isn't working.

 ### Building with CMake: